Complete combinatorial characterization of greedy-drawable trees: Preliminaries

 The conditions in the first three lines describe the possible angles $\alpha_i,\beta_i,\gamma_i$ of the wheel graph $W_d$, which appear in the work of Di Battista and Vismara~\cite{DV96}.
-Adding the conditions in the fourth line, it describes the possible angles of greedy drawings of the wheel graph $W_d$.
-Finally, if we combine all conditions, it describes the possible angles of greedy drawings of $T$ in which the subtrees $T_0,\dots,T_{d-1}$ are drawn infinitesimally small with the order $T_{\tau (0)},\dots, T_{\tau (d-1)}$ around $r$.
-We will see that for any greedy-drawable tree $T$ a vertex $r$ can be chosen so that $|\angle{T_0}|_*>0,\dots,|\angle{T_{d-1}}|_*>0$ (Lemma~\ref{lem:all_open_angles}).
-Thus, classification of the greedy-drawable trees can be done in the following two steps~\cite{NP17}. \begin{enumerate} \item Decide the rooted trees that can be drawn with open angles and compute the supremum of opening angles of each tree.
-We will discuss this issue in Section~\ref{sec:open_angle}. \item Decide the possible combinations of rooted trees that can be glued at single vertex by considering feasibility of the system~(\ref{ineq_main}).
-We will discuss this issue in Sections~\ref{sec:deg4} and~\ref{sec:deg5}. \end{enumerate}
+Together with the conditions in the fourth line, they describe all possible angles in greedy drawings of $\widehat{T_r}$.
+Finally, the combined system describes all possible angles of greedy drawings of $T$ in which the subtrees $T_0,\dots,T_{d-1}$ are drawn infinitesimally small with the order $T_{\tau (0)},\dots, T_{\tau (d-1)}$ around $r$.
+See Figure~\ref{fig:gluing} for an intuition.
+We will see that, for any greedy-drawable tree $T$, a vertex $r$ can be chosen so that $|\angle{T_0}|_*>0,\dots,|\angle{T_{d-1}}|_*>0$ (Lemma~\ref{lem:all_open_angles}).
+Thus, the classification of greedy-drawable trees can be performed by the following two steps~\cite{NP17}: \begin{enumerate} \item Determine all rooted trees that can be drawn with open angles, and compute the supremum of opening angles of each tree.
+This step is discussed in Section~\ref{sec:open_angle}. \item Determine all possible combinations of rooted trees that can be glued at a single vertex by considering feasibility of the system~(\ref{ineq_main}).
+This step is discussed in Sections~\ref{sec:deg4} and~\ref{sec:deg5}. \end{enumerate}